 If you are relatively new to the trading world, then this is indeed a confusing term.
 In the stock market, investors wanted to gamble on the price of a particular asset whose price was falling.
 Traders wanted to gamble on that asset, but they didn’t own the asset they wanted to put their money against.
 But in reality, there was someone who held that asset.
 Brokers started to notice this as a possible opportunity.
 These guys wanted to sell the asset without owning.
 On the other hand, traders retained the asset for a longer period for no specific reason.

-In the Forex market, the situation is different, though because the asset here is currency, and its currency is quite different.
+In the forex trading course market, the situation is different, though because the asset here is currency, and its currency is quite different.
 Every pair includes a base and a quote currency.
 When an investor short sell a coin, he is selling the base one and purchasing the quote in the hope of the fact that the value of that pair will decrease.
 Remember, to deal with such dynamic market, you must choose the best ETF account.
 If required, seek help from the pro Hong Kong traders and they will tell you the importance of having a well-regulated broker like Saxo.

 Short selling example with EUR/USD